Things to Declutter in August

 DM Pro Tip: Keep this list and all of our monthly checklists in a decluttering binder.
 This way you have a plan for each month of the year to refer to, keeping things from getting cluttered and messy going forward.

-Each month I like to work on a different area in the kitchen.
-This will ensure everything in this busy area gets some attention throughout the year.
+Each month, I like to work on a different area in the kitchen.
+Having a monthly focus area in this busy space helps to keep the entire area more organized.

-• Baking Dishes – Go through your cookie sheets, baking pans, pie pans, etc. Toss any that are rusted, damaged, or no longer used.
+• Baking Dishes – Go through your cookie sheets, baking pans, pie pans, etc. Toss any that are rusted or damaged and donate any that are longer used.

 • Measuring Cups – Keep enough that you routinely use, and let go of the excess to free up space.